 How Cytoxan is given?

 Tablets should be given with food or after meals.
 Tablets should not be cut or crushed.
-Dosage depends on many factors, including height and weight, general health or other health problems, and the type of cancer or other condition.
+The dosage depends on many factors, including height and weight, general health or other health problems, and the type of cancer or other condition.

 How Cytoxan works?